 We’ve been busy!
 Since my Two already knew “F” when we began this exploration, I focused less on reinforcing the letter and more on giving him and his older siblings the chance to work with a variety of media.
-We used construction paper, feathers, dried beans, real food, foam, fingerpaint, foil, tissue paper, and old magazines.
+We used construction paper, feathers, dried beans, real food, foam, fingerpaint, foil, tissue paper, and old magazines to create these letter F crafts.
 F is for fun!

 F is for Fire

 I always appreciate a simple craft that appeals to all three of my big kids (5,4,2).
 This one fit the bill.
 It required only construction paper and glue.
 I posted about it here.

 This is a simple way to reinforce the sound of F, and it took only five minutes.
 (Hey!
 F is for five!)
 My Four asked me to write “Fancy Fluffy F” on his project.

 Dried Lentil Flowers

 I saw this idea for dried lentil flowers on Pinterest from No Time for Flashcards.
 I couldn’t find tiny orange beans, so I used tan ones instead.
 Are there really brown flowers?
 Oh well.
 The kids really enjoyed this project.
 I cut out their flowers; they cut out their stems.
 My kindergartner wanted to make leaves for her flowers and was doing a beautiful job, but insisted tearfully, “They’re not pretty!” and took them off.
 I didn’t push it.
 Craft time does not need to be meltdown time.

 I wanted a short and sweet frog project.
 Here’s our foam frog.
 I found it on Play and Learn with Dana.